 Best baby blanket for strollers

-This pick from JJ Cole is technically a bunting bag, but we like that it’s meant to properly keep your baby warm during cold-weather strolls or car rides.
+This pick from JJ Cole is technically a bunting bag, but it’s meant to properly keep your baby warm during cold-weather strolls or car rides.

-The Urban Bundleme bunting bag has a warm and cozy sherpa lining.
-It’s designed to conform to the shape of most standard strollers and baby carriers, and features easy zip-up access so you don’t have to struggle to get your little one in and out.
+The Urban Bundleme bunting bag was designed to offer a warm and cozy sherpa lining.
+It’s made to conform to the shape of most standard strollers and baby carriers, and features zip-up access so you don’t have to struggle to get your little one in and out.